Here’s What the Fed Is Doing, Isn’t Doing, and Can’t Do to Address Coronavirus

 The Fed package is also limited in what it does for state and local governments, which face coronavirus-related challenges that look similar to those faced by many businesses.
 Cratering sales at restaurants also mean cratering sales tax revenues.
 Transit agencies face particular difficulties, with their tax revenues and fare revenues falling simultaneously and with service cutbacks being discouraged since you want relatively empty buses and trains so riders can engage in social distancing.
 And the market troubles that have pushed up borrowing costs for businesses have also pushed up interest rates on municipal bonds, making it more challenging and more expensive for states and localities to borrow during this time of financial stress.
 While the Fed is acting to support short-term government borrowing — which may help states bridge a revenue gap that emerges as taxpayers who owe payments with the filing of their income tax returns take advantage of delayed filing deadlines while taxpayers expecting refunds file early to get their refund checks now — it is not yet supporting the market for longer-term municipal borrowing like it is doing for corporate borrowing.

-“It’s very telling that there are pretty aggressive measures on the investment-grade-corporate-credit side,” said Skanda Amaranth, a former analyst at the Federal Reserve Bank of New York now working at the monetary-policy advocacy group Employ America.
+“It’s very telling that there are pretty aggressive measures on the investment-grade-corporate-credit side,” said Skanda Amarnath, a former analyst at the Federal Reserve Bank of New York now working at the monetary-policy advocacy group Employ America.
 “All 50 states are investment-grade.”

 “I’m sure the Fed’s thinking that this is really a fiscal problem,” says Duy.
 That is, if state governments need financial support, the Fed would prefer that they turn to Congress to get it through an appropriation rather than coming to the central bank.
 “They don’t want to get in the business of buying state debt and backing state debt directly, and so I’m sure that’s the hesitancy here.
 I think they might, for that, think that they need explicit permission from Congress.”